open-ephys/ephys-course/source/EEA/exday2.rst

   4C.
 How much signal is lost?

 4B.
-Recording circuit with amplifier
+Recording circuit with a 'headstage'
 *************************************

 Build voltage rails